 Visitors can climb up to the top of Dalt Vila free of charge and be rewarded with panoramic views of Ibiza town (Eivissa), the resort of Playa d’en Bossa, Ibiza port, Talamanca, and the nearby island of Formentera.
 You’ll also have the chance to view the 14th-century Cathedral of Santa Maria Las Nieves.
 If you’re visiting Ibiza with kids, they’ll love seeing the old fort and playing make-believe.

 Today, Dalt Vila hosts many world-famous events, including the International Music Summit, where top DJs from all over the world come and celebrate music at the start of the Ibiza party season.
 In May, there’s a Medieval Festival where Dalt Vila is transformed into its former self.
-Many people dress up in ancient costumes, and there are lots of local crafts and food available accompanied with fantastic views.
+Many people dress up in ancient costumes, and there are lots of local crafts and food available accompanied by fantastic views.

 Below Dalt Vila is Ibiza Old Town, which is also part of the UNESCO World Heritage Site.
 You’ll find many traditional Spanish restaurants, high-end club shops such as Pacha, and local craft shops all along the winding cobbled streets that form Ibiza’s old town.